Decatater/Hero-Me-Builder/README.md

 - **Attachment Visualization**: Highlight predefined attachment points on the base model and visualize part placement.
 - **Automatic Alignment**: Automatically aligns and positions parts based on geometric and orientation data.
 - **Part Matching**: Matches hole patterns between the base and selected parts to ensure compatibility.
-- **Local Directory Integration**: Load parts from a predefined directory structure for easy customization.

 ## Usage